 What is Pop Art?

 This art movement started in the 1950s and is now very common.
-It began to become more popular in the 1960s and represented a rebellion against strict ideas about content and form in art.
+It became more popular in the 1960s and represented a rebellion against strict ideas about content and form in art.
 Pop Art also aimed at creating art that had a mass-produced feel.
 It was designed for the masses.

 Happy Tears was painted by Roy Lichtenstein in 1964 and is a prime example of the artist’s unique painting style.
 It features his classic combination of bold lines and colors, all of them applied in the form of dots.